 Capistramo Beach is opposite the hotel.
 I walk across to it but there’s a headland that juts out that will block the final dive of the sun into the sea.
 However, it’s quite a reasonable view overall and it’s better than nothing.
 There’s a few clouds around but it’s not too bad a sunset.
 I suppose if you live here the sunset’s not that important but it’s poor customer service for hotel staff not to be able to advise customers about it.

 The End Of The Pacific Coast Highway

-The official end (or start of course) of the Pacific Coast Highway is Capistramo Beach and in fact, when driving around the next day, I see a sign that indicates that point is 200 yards south of the hotel, so the road the hotel’s on is actually the start / end of the PCH.
+The official end (or start of course) of the Pacific Coast Highway is Capistramo Beach.
+When driving around the next day, I see a sign that indicates the exact point is 200 yards south of the hotel.
+So the road the hotel’s on is actually the start / end of the PCH.
 How cool is that?
 You can see it here.
-(There’s an alternative view that says it terminates where Hwy 1 joins I-5 S, but there are two local signs that indicate it’s at the Beach.)
+(There’s an alternative view that says it terminates where Hwy 1 joins I-5 S, but there are two local signs that indicate it is at the Beach.)

 The room in the hotel is large and has a separate lounge area with sofa, table and kitchen.
-The furniture and decor quality is a bit poor, it could do with a re-fit.
+The furniture and décor quality is a bit poor, and it could do with re-decoration.
 After unpacking I head on out to find the harbour and there are lots of bars.
 I end up in Turks, which is very busy with hardly a table or seat free but I manage to get a seat at the bar.
 The food is good but the service is slow.

 Yet again though I experience something that has become common on this trip.
 I sit at the bar surrounded by people but no-one engages with anyone anymore.
 You might get a word or two every now and again, but everyone’s on their smart phones, not talking to anyone.
 It’s a real change from the Hwy 61 trip.
 Or maybe it’s just California.
 Time was a single traveller, on business or pleasure, would sit at a bar in the US and within a short time conversations would strike up with neighbours and others and continue until you left.